NDA INFORMATION

 Q: Is this an equity issue?

-Q: My lawyer/ the lawyer on the other side asked me to sign an NDA to not speak to anyone about the negotiations.
+Q: My lawyer/ the lawyer on the other side asked me to sign an NDA to not speak to anyone about the negotiations we have been having.
 What should I do?

-A: Say no. You are going to want to run the draft agreement past those who are closest to you before you sign any kind of restriction.
-At minimum, you should ask for the ability to consult with some named individuals whom you designate (see also below).
+A: Say no to give yourself time to consult (see below).
+You are going to want to run the draft agreement past those who are closest to you before you sign any kind of restriction.

 Q: My lawyer says that I should sign this agreement immediately: can I ask for time to think about it?